- Public Health

 More Information

-Check out the resources below for information on mold and health, clean-up and prevention of mold growth.
+Check out the resources below for information on health effects from mold and how to clean up and prevent mold.

-- Includes directory of contractors who can help you address moisture, air quality, mold and energy issues in your home
+- Includes a list of contractors who can help you with moisture, air quality, and mold issues in your home

 - Mold Information, Centers for Disease Control and Prevention